They can be useful if you’re regularly making payments, or receiving money, in other currencies. So, a currency account could suit if you:

 If your currency account is with an authorised UK bank, it will be protected under the Financial Services Compensation Scheme:

 A currency account won’t cover all currencies.
 When looking at providers, make sure the currencies you need are included.
-Keep in mind, your needs could change over time.
-So it may be worth looking for a provider which has a wide range of currencies available.
+Your needs could change over time, so it may be worth looking for a provider with a wide range of currencies.

 Some currency accounts may charge monthly account fees, or payment fees when you make transfers.
-If you can, it may help to avoid these as they can stack up.
+It may help to avoid these if you can, as they can stack up.

-You may also find some currency accounts require you to keep a minimum amount in each currency, otherwise you may be charged extra fees.
+You may also find with some currency accounts, you have to keep a minimum amount in each currency, otherwise you may be charged extra fees.
+However, an HSBC Currency Account has no minimum amount.

 Currency accounts may not include all the features you’d expect from a bank account.
 For example, an HSBC Currency Account doesn’t come with: